-The exclusive fashion partner of Love Island 2019, I Saw it First, has noticed a major increase in their social media following in the month of June (almost 50,000 new followers), after being showcased on the reality show.
+The exclusive fashion partner of Love Island 2021, I saw it First, has noticed a major increase in their social media following in the month of June (almost 50,000 new followers), after being showcased on the talent reality shows.

 Branded merchandise experts Purplemoonpromo.com were curious to see what the British audience watching Love Island had to say about the product placements they’ve seen on the show and the personal social media pages of the islanders.
 To find out the answers they’ve conducted a survey asking 1,210 Brits (974 females, 236 males) what their feelings are on the matter.

 Only 31% of the Brits who took part in the survey said they knew about the brand I Saw it First before the show had started